-11 Is a ladder the most Has a risk assessment been carried out? suitable piece of Can the job be done in another way? equipment?
-Is the activity Maximum of 30 minutes (for longer jobs, use different suitable? access equipment, such as a portable scaffold or cherry picker) Light work only (nothing strenuous, maximum weight of equipment 10kg) Is there a handhold? • Can the job be done with the person keeping 3 points of contact with the ladder?
-Do you need to carry equipment or tools? (if so, use a tool l belt or similar container) Do not overload the ladder (check the maximum safe load Do not over-reach (keep your belt buckle within the sides of the ladder).
-Buying a ladder or Think of the worst conditions (slippery, uneven floors, etc.)) stepladder and allow for that. - Use only class 1 industrial (or EN131) ladders.
-The environment Check the floor surfaces: Slopes and gradients Secure firm surface Check other conditions Weather (rain, wind etc) Page 1 and traffic that reight aggregation is a strictly and a strictly are the strictly and a strictly are the People or traffic that might cause a risk or be at risk ( from falling objects Is there somewhere to secure the ladder?
-Are there any other hazards in the area (for example, power er lines) The condition of the Ladders should be inspected annually, and be marked with h ladder or a reference number and inspection date, stepladder There should be no visible defects, especially loose parts, or damage to the feet of the ladder (ladder training should include visual checks) Is it suitable for the load and environment (see 'Buying a ladder or stepladder') above idador or otopidador / abovo Competence of Have staff received training in using ladders? staff Have staff received training in using ladders? อเลเเ
+la a laddar (la const Is a ladder the most Has a risk assessment been carried out? suitable piece of Can the job be done in another way? equipment?
+Is the activity Maximum of 30 minutes (for longer jobs, use different suitable? access equipment, such as a portable scaffold or cherry picker) Light work only (nothing strenuous, maximum weight of equipment 10kg) Is there a handhold?
+Can the job be done with the person keeping 3 points of contact with the ladder?
+Do you need to carry equipment or tools? (if so, use a tool belt or similar container) Do not overload the ladder (check the maximum safe load) Do not over-reach (keep your belt buckle within the sides of the ladder).
+Buying a ladder or Think of the worst conditions (slippery, uneven floors, etc.) stepladder and allow for that.
+Use only class 1 industrial (or EN131) ladders.
+The environment Check the floor surfaces: Slopes and gradients Secure firm surface Check other conditions Weather (rain, wind etc) People or traffic that might cause a risk or be at risk from falling objects Is there somewhere to secure the ladder?
+Are there any other hazards in the area (for example, power) lines) The condition of the A visual inspection of all working at height equipment ladder or should be carried out prior to each period of use. stepladder or other Ladders should be inspected every 3 to 6 months, and be working at height marked with a reference number and inspection date, equipment There should be no visible defects, especially loose parts, or damage to the feet of the ladder (ladder training should include visual checks) Is it suitable for the load and environment (see 'Buying a ladder or stepladder') above Competence of Have staff received training in using ladders? staff That's stail 10001/04 training in doing laddors.